agx540/AngularPlayground/Angular.md

 ## 4 Debugging

+### Use Chrome Debugging Tools
+Open Chrome debugging tools after by pressing F12.

+### Use SourceMaps
+Angular CLI adds SourceMaps to Javascript files when it sets up bundles for the browser to get an reference between JavaScript files and TypeScript files.
+Only available in development mode.
+They are not provided in production mode.

+Access TypeScript files:
+Chrome-> F12 -> Sources -> top -> webpack -> . -> src -> app
+Here you find your TypeScript file like in your dev environment.

+### Use Augury
+Augury is a chrome extension to debbug your Angular app.
+You can see your Router, Components and Models.
+Helps you understand and analyse your Angular app at runtime.

-## 5 Components & Databinding Deep Dive
+## 5 Databinding: Components & Databinding Deep Dive

-## 6 Course Project - Components & Databinding
+## 6 Databinding: Course Project - Components & Databinding
 ## 7 Directives Deep Dive

 ## 8 Course Project - Directives